Vishwasoratur/AutoRABIT-Terraform-and-CICD-Project/README.md

 ```bash
 terraform import aws_dynamodb_table.terraform_locks vishwa-devops-project-terraform-locks
 ```
-If required run this command as the same dynamodb is created twice, one for the backend and one when you apply the terraform apply command.
+If required run this above command as the dynamodb would be created twice with the same name, one for the backend and one when you apply the terraform apply command. or change the dynamodb table name for backend configuratiom

 ---